5 Things Every Small Business Website Needs | PocketSod

 By PocketSod LLC · April 2026 · 5 min read

-A lot of small business websites look like they were built in a hurry — and most of them were.
-The result is a site that doesn't rank on Google, doesn't work on phones, and doesn't convert visitors into customers.
-Here are the five things that actually matter, based on what we've seen building sites for businesses across the country.
+A lot of small business websites look like they were thrown together fast, because they were.
+They don't show up on Google, don't load right on a phone, and send visitors away before those visitors ever reach for the phone.
+These five things make the biggest difference, based on what we've seen building sites for businesses across the country.

 01